NERC-CEH/fdri-ontology/ontology/doc/high-level-catalog-structure.md

 The property `fdri:originatingFacility` can be used to reference the `EnvironmentalMonitoringFacility` from which observations contained in the dataset have come.
 The choice of facility should be a facility  permanently associated with the observations in the dataset, so prefer the site at which the sensor equipment is located over sensors or packages which may be replaced without starting a new dataset.
 This property may also be used with `fdri:ObservationDatasetSeries` in which case the referenced facility should be the `EnvironmentalMonitoringSite` for a series soft-typed as `SiteDatasetSeries`, or the `EnvironmentalMonitoringStation` for series soft-typed as `StationDatasetSeries`.

+The property `fdri:originatingProgramme` can be used to reference the `EnvironmentalMonitoringProgramme` from which observations contained in the dataset have come.
+This provides a more direct way to group datasets from the same programme than going via the `fdri:ProgrammeCatalog`

 > **NOTE**
 > The use of dataset-level quality metric observations can be reserved for aggregate metrics such as data availability metrics.
 Row-level metrics could (and arguably should) be managed in the underlying data store.